🇯🇵 日本語 | 🇺🇸 English

 Infinite loop / freeze

-The program never stops.
-Kill with Ctrl+C.
+The program never terminates.
+Kill it with Ctrl+C.

 Segmentation Fault — Top Causes